 10. Perform a Factory Reset

 If you’ve tried all the above methods and none have worked, the issue may be with your TV.
 In this case, the best thing you can do is perform a factory reset.
-This will reset your TV’s settings to their defaults, which may fix the issue.
+This will reset your TV’s default settings, which may fix the issue.